nskatti1/test-website/docs/lab1.rst

    :width: 50%
    :class: bottompadding image-border

-The photo above shows the  get temp command in action
+The photo above shows the gettemp command in action

 8. LAB QUESTION
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""